paulhyomintanner/TreatmentRegimenCDSS/README.md

 3. Click `Proceed with displayed treatments` when you are happy with the recommendations.

 ### Step 3: Select Treatment Strategies
+1. Click "Get dosing strategies".
-1. Select the medication you want to be part of the treatment plan and if you displayed the concentration of the medication - mg/unit.
+2. Select the medication you want to be part of the treatment plan and if displayed the concentration of the medication - mg/unit.
-2. Click "Confirm Strategies then click 'Proceed with Regimen'
+3. Click "Submit Choices" then click 'Proceed to Regimen'

 ### Step 4: Generate Regimen
-1. Click on build regimen, and the display will be populated with the personalised treatment plan.
+1. Click on "Build Regimen", and the display will be print the personalised treatment regimen.

 ### sources for testing data
 1. Acute otitis media (AOM) | MSF Medical Guidelines.
 (2024). https://medicalguidelines.msf.org/en/viewport/CG/english/acute-otitis-media-aom-16689234.html